-Released in 1973, this opening track from their second studio album have some really catchy melodies with powerful guitar riffs that will make listeners want to sing along for hours.
+Released in 1973, this opening track from their second studio album has some really catchy melodies with powerful guitar riffs that will make listeners want to sing along for hours.

-This is one of those songs that should be in your playing list.
+This is one of those songs that should be on your playing list.

 This is one more iconic blues rock song in open e tuning that you can learn.
 Released in 1972, it is the second single from the album “Rio Grande Mud“.
 Most of the guitar parts, especially the lead parts are played using a slide.

-The main highlight of the track is its main riff which is build on the top three string and hangs around the 3rd and 5th fret.
+The main highlight of the track is its main riff which is built on the top three strings and hangs around the 3rd and 5th fret.
 The verse has only two chords: the open E and a slow slide to D. For the chorus the chords used are G and A with lots of slides.